JuliaLang/www.julialang.org/content/jsoc/guidelines.md

 required, the Julia Language organization programs are extremely competitive, so the more ways you have to show your commitment, the better.

+If you have accessibility needs with respect to submitting your application, please email logan@julialang.org to get further assistance with your application.
+We are committed to making this application process accommodating for everyone.

 # Application Instructions

 - GSoD applications must be submitted to https://developers.google.com/season-of-docs/.